 2.1.1.
-Commercial Fishery Landings Data
+Commercial Landings Data

-SEDAR26 DW-03 presented updated commercial landings data for queen snapper for the complete time series, 1983-2009.
-Sales records documenting landed weight by fishing center (Figure 1) and some ancillary trip effort information were obtained through voluntary reports by fishers until 2005 when reporting became mandatory through Puerto Rico Law 278 of November 29th, 1998.
+Updated information on commercial landings of parrotfishes in Puerto Rico was presented in SEDAR 26-DW-03.
+The reported commercial landings were summarized for the complete time series, 1983-2009.
+Sales records documenting landed weight by fishing center (Figure 2.6.1) and some ancillary trip effort information were obtained through voluntary reports by fishers until 2005 when reporting became mandatory through Puerto Rico Law 278 of November 29th, 1998.
 Since that time, commercial fishers in Puerto Rico have been required to submit landings reports to the Puerto Rico, Department of Natural Resources and Environment (DNER).
 During many of the early years, landings reports were accomplished through the efforts of commercial port agents who routinely visited the fishing centers to pick up the sales tickets, conduct port sampling of catches, and conduct annual censuses of fishers and fishing operations.
-Reported landings of queen snapper first appear in the time series in 1987.
-Table 2.4.1 and Figure 2.5.2 presents the reported landings from 1987-2009.
+Table 2.5.1 and Figure 2.6.2 presents the reported landings from 1983-2009 for parrotfishes in Puerto Rico.
+Landings estimated using expansion factors to account for under reporting are also provided in Table 2.5.1.